Regional Law Firm Attorneys Honored as 2010 SuperLawyers & Rising Stars

 Attorney Justin H. Dion focuses on insolvency, business and financial matters.
 In addition to handling Chapter 7, 11 and 13 bankruptcies, he also does financial planning, conducts foreclosures, and handles collection matters for lenders, as well as practicing non-profit and real estate law.
 He is on the board of directors of Square One, and the Longmeadow Educational Excellence Foundation, as well as a regular participant in the Mass Bar Association Western New England School of Law Dial-A-Lawyer program.
 Attorney Dion teaches extensive law classes at Bay Path College and Western New England College School of Law, and is the author of several bankruptcy articles and has been published in the prestigious American Bankruptcy Institute and Western New England College Law Review.
 He earned his J.D., Magna Cum Laude, from Western New England College, his Master of Arts in Psychology from Southern Connecticut State University, and his Bachelor of Science in Psychology with a specialization in research, Cum Laude, from Southern Connecticut State University.
 He lives in Longmeadow.

 Attorney Adam J. Basch is a member of the Litigation Department whose areas of practice include construction litigation, personal injury, general litigation and commercial litigation.
 He is the former secretary of the Hampden County Bar Association and serves as a member of the Wilbraham Planning Board and the United Way Allocation Committee.
-He is the author of numerous construction and general litigation articles.
+He teaches litigation and business law at Baypath College and is the author of numerous construction and general litigation articles.
 Basch earned his J.D. from Western New England College School of Law and his B.A from Union College.
 He lives in Wilbraham.

-Attorney Mark A. Tanner concentrates his practice in plaintiff’s personal injury, civil litigation and land use and zoning.
-Mark effectively represents clients in Massachusetts and New York and has successfully argued before the Supreme Judicial Court and other appellate Courts in the Commonwealth.
-Mark is a past president of the Hampshire County Bar Association and was named one of BusinessWest’s 40 under 40 in 2007.
-Mark is active in the Hampshire County Community serving on the board of directors of the Hampshire County Bar Association, Community Involved in Sustaining Agriculture (CISA) and the Peoples Institute.
-The author of numerous articles, Mark earned his J.D. with honors from the University of Wyoming, his MBA from the University of Colorado, and his B.S., cum laude from the University of Massachusetts, Amherst.
+An accomplished trial attorney, Mark A. Tanner represents businesses and individuals in civil litigation, land use and zoning and personal injury.
+He has successfully argued before the Supreme Judicial Court and regularly tries cases in courts throughout the Commonwealth.
+Tanner is a past president of the Hampshire County Bar Association, was named one of BusinessWest’s 40 under Forty in 2007, and has been recognized as a Rising Star by Boston Magazine each year since 2006.
+He is active in the Hampshire County community, currently serving on the board of directors of Community Involved in Sustaining Agriculture (CISA,) the Peoples Institute, and the Northampton Soccer Club.
+In recognition of his service to the community, Tanner received the Massachusetts Bar Association’s Community Service Award in 2010.
+He earned his J.D. with honors from the University of Wyoming, an MBA from the University of Colorado, and a B.S from the University of Massachusetts, Amherst.
 Mark lives in Florence.

 Attorney Kevin V. Maltby concentrates his practice in the area of litigation and employment law.
 He is a former prosecutor for the Northwestern District Attorney’s Office with extensive jury trial and court room experience.
 He also handles personal injury, family law, and criminal defense cases.
 Maltby is an adjunct faculty member Bay Path College in the Legal Studies Department where he teaches litigation and advanced litigation.
 He has written numerous articles about employment law and social media policy in the workplace.
 He earned his law J.D. from Suffolk University Law School and his B.A., cum laude, from the University of Massachusetts.
 He lives in Longmeadow.

-Bacon Wilson, P.C. has a total of 41 lawyers plus 65 paralegals, secretaries and other support staff.
-The firm’s has four offices located in Springfield, Westfield, Northampton and Amherst.
+With 44 attorneys, Bacon Wilson, P.C. is the largest law firm in Western MA.
+Additionally, they have 65 paralegals, secretaries and other support staff to assist with your legal work.
+The firm’s four offices are located in Springfield, Westfield, Northampton and Amherst to convenience you, and free parking is offered at all locations.
 Founded in 1895, Bacon Wilson provides legal services in almost every area of the law to clients throughout Western Massachusetts and Northern Connecticut.